Developer Style Guide

 Deprecating functions

 Sometimes it is necessary to rename a function or otherwise change it.
 To allow for backwards compatibility, please then introduce a new line in the file src/deprecations.jl.
-The syntax is as follows:
+If the interface did not change, it is enough to write:

 # Deprecated after CURRENT_RELEASE_VERSION

-It is possible to transform the args too, if the syntax has changed.
+It is possible to transform the arguments too, if the syntax has changed.
 If this process needs an auxiliary function, which otherwise is unnecessary, please add it above:

 # Deprecated after CURRENT_RELEASE_VERSION